AshtonSBradley/BoseFermiLerch.jl/README.md

 # BoseFermi.jl

-Our aim is simply to evaluate upper incomplete Bose and Fermi integrals.
-We provide robust accurate evaluation for a wide range of arguments such as occurs in thermal ultra-cold gases.
+Our aim is to accurately and reliably evaluate upper incomplete Bose and Fermi integrals.
+We provide robust evaluation for a wide range of arguments such as occurs in thermal ultra-cold gases.

 ## Now
 - [x] Give definitions for upper incomplete Bose and Fermi integrals, and upper incomplete Lerch transcendent integral.